The New School

 Re-location: This daily class takes place at our own home.
 It has always been a school.
 We home-schooled our children there from Kindergarten through high school.
 It has always been Teresa’s studio, where she has produced the bulk of her art over the last two decades, as well as a showcase for her work and that of other local artists.
 In many ways, it has always been Art Matters, only without the sign.

 We have made renovations to accommodate several rooms for the students.
 So far, they seem to love it.
 It is set on a beautiful acre of land on a cul-de-sac in a rural, wooded subdivision just ten minutes from downtown.

-This Fall, classes have taken place on a large, screened-in porch and will as long as weather permits.
+This past Fall, classes took place on a large, screened-in porch and will as long as weather permits.
 It is large enough for social distancing and by virtue of being outdoors, much less likely to spread infectious disease.
 Indoors there is plenty of room to spread out and make art as well.